conradKE/azim254/README.md

 Hello there 👋,

-an artist who creates the world
+The artist who creates the world